 What is the risk of Ciguatera poisoning?

-PLEASE NOTE: This is for the fishermen!
-We had this page up on our old blog site and took it down as it did not specifically pertain to booking crewed charter yachts.
-I received several requests to put it back as it was used as a reference guide by fisherpeople.
+So you know, this is for the fishermen!
+We had this page on our old blog site and took it down as it did not specifically pertain to booking crewed charter yachts.
+I received several requests to put it back, as fishermen used it as a reference guide.
 Therefore, I have put it back.
-We have plenty of fish that is perfectly safe to eat, and our crews know where to get it.
-It is something to be aware of throughout the Caribbean and Indian Ocean.

 Ciguatera is initially produced by dinoflagellates such as Gambierdiscus toxicus, which live in tropical and subtropical waters.
 The Caribbean Sea is one of these locations.